Mike Dorreen: Australian competition

 In 1995, he joined the new Auckland Warriors franchise in the Australian Rugby League.
 He played in 14 matches for the new club but was not re-signed for 1996.
 In 1996, he moved to Sydney to play for the Sydney Tigers.
 He then finished his professional career with the Hunter Mariners in the Super League competition.
 He played for Orange in 1998.

 He returned to New Zealand in 1999, playing for Halswell and Canterbury.

 Coaching career

-In 2007, he was to coach the Canterbury under-18 side with his former teammate Logan Edwards before the competition was canceled by the New Zealand Rugby League.
+In 2007, he was to coach the Canterbury under-18 side with his former teammate Logan Edwards before the competition was cancelled by the New Zealand Rugby League.
 However, they have continued to be involved in age grade coaching in Canterbury and, in 2009, they coached the Canterbury Bulls under-18 side.

 In 2010, Dorreen coached the South Island under 17 side in the National Zonal Competition.

 In 2012, he was promoted to head coach of the South Island side.
 In 2013, the Canterbury Bulls replaced the South Island Scorpions in the National Competition and Dorreen became the Canterbury Bulls' head coach.